AlksSAV/RC-Boat-Speed-Log/README.md

 ![Screenshot](Body.png)

 ## Other
-- Video with an example of the work (in Russian) https://youtu.be/kaW0D6W_o_4
+- Video with an example of the work (in Russian) https://youtu.be/kaW0D6W_o_4 and https://youtu.be/mz4kHh7z7gc?si=enzOc4zvbyHXF1JW

 - turn off the filter (if the wheel stops abruptly, the speed will not be zero)